sailfishos-applications/filecase/README.md

 - Share files (to Android programs, Bluetooth etc.)
 - Supports Box, Dropbox, Google Drive and OneDrive and WebDAV cloud storage services

-Note that the ability to access cloud storage providers may be broken (this is [known for Dropbox](https://github.com/sailfishos-applications/filecase/issues/4)) due to API changes on their side; the same may apply to sharing via Bluetooth on recent SailfishOS releases.
+Note that the ability to access cloud storage providers may be broken (this is [known for Dropbox](https://github.com/sailfishos-applications/filecase/issues/4)) due to API changes on their side; the same may apply to sharing via Bluetooth on recent SailfishOS releases.<br />
 Pull requests with fixes, improvements and enhancements are welcome!

 ## Translating FileCase (l10n / i18n)